FaceFX/FaceFX-UE4/README.md

 FaceFX Unreal Engine 4 Plugin
 =============================

+NOTE: This is the Unreal Engine 4 plugin.
+The Unreal Engine 5 plugin is located [here](https://github.com/FaceFX/FaceFX-UE5).

 Welcome to the FaceFX Unreal Engine 4 plugin source code!

 This repository gives you all the information you need to successfully compile and install the FaceFX UE4 plugin.